Guide for Authors

 http://www.IRCT.ir , http://www.clinicaltrials.gov , http://www.trialregister.nl/trialreg/index.asp

-7. Structured Abstract and Keywords: Abstract must be submitted as a separate file on online system.
+7. Structured Abstract and Keywords: The abstract must be submitted as a separate file on the online system.
 Limit the abstract to 250 words.
 Do not cite references in the abstract.
 Limit the use of abbreviations and acronyms.
-Use the following subheads: Introduction, Methods and Materials, Results and Conclusion.
-A list of 3-10 keywords is to be provided directly below the abstract.
+Use the following subheads: Introduction, Methods and Materials, Results, and Conclusion.
+A 3-10 keywords list will be provided directly below the abstract.
 Keywords should express the precise content of the manuscript, as they are used for indexing purposes.
 Use terms from the Medical Subject Headings (MeSH) list of Index Medicus:

 (http://www.nlm.nih.gov/mesh/MBrowser.html)

 8. Introduction: This should summarize the purpose and the rationale for the study.
-It should neither review the subject extensively nor should it have data or conclusions of the study.
+It should neither review the subject extensively nor have data or conclusions of the study.

-9. Materials and Methods: This should include exact method or observation or experiment.
-If the method is established, give reference but if the method is new, give enough information so that another author is able to perform it.
-If a drug is used, its generic name, dose and route of administration must be given.
-For patients, age, sex with mean age ± standard deviation must be given.
-Statistical method must be mentioned and specify any general computer program used.
-The Info system used should be clearly mentioned.
+9. Materials and Methods: This should include the exact method of observation or experiment.
+If the method is established, give the reference; if the method is new, give enough information so another author can perform it.
+If a drug is used, its generic name, dose, and route of administration must be given.
+For patients, gender and age with mean age ± standard deviation must be given.
+Statistical methods must be mentioned, and any general computer program used must be specified.
+The Info system used should be mentioned.

-10. Results: It must be presented in the form of text, tables and illustrations.
-The contents of the tables should not be all repeated in the text.
+10. Results: It must be presented in text, tables, and illustrations.
+The contents of the tables should not be repeated in the text.
 Instead, a reference to the table number may be given.

 11. Discussion: This should emphasize the present findings and the variations or similarities with other works in the field of study.
-The detailed data should not be repeated again.
+The detailed data should not be repeated.

-12. Conclusion: Conclusion that can be reached based on the results.
+12. Conclusion: A conclusion that can be reached based on the results.

-13. Acknowledgement: All contributors who do not meet the criteria for authorship should be covered.
-It should include persons who provided technical help, writing assistance and departmental head that only provided general support.
+13. Acknowledgements: All contributors who do not meet the criteria for authorship should be covered.
+It should include persons who provided technical help, writing assistance, and a departmental head that only provided general support.
 Financial and material support and conflict of interests must be written in this section.

-15. Figures: Should be in limited numbers, with high quality art work and mounted on separate pages.
+15. Figures: They should be in limited numbers, with high-quality artwork, and mounted on separate pages.
 The captions should be placed below.

-16. References: The authors are responsible for the accuracy of the references according to Vancouver style.
-For abbreviations of journal names, refer to list of journals indexed in index medicus.
-Sample references:
+16. References: The authors are responsible for the accuracy of the references according to the Vancouver style.
+For abbreviations of journal names, refer to the list of journals indexed in Index Medicus.

-Article: Author(s) name (more than 6 names use et al).
+Article: Author(s) name (more than 6 names are used et al.).
 Title of article.
 Abbreviation of title of journal Year; Volume (Issue): Page.
-Example: Holson I, Kraft P, Roysamb E. The relationship between body image and depressed mood in adolescence: A five years longitudinal study.
+Example: Holson I, Kraft P, Roysamb E. The relationship between body image and depressed mood in adolescence: A five-year longitudinal study.
 J Health Psychol 2001; 6(6): 613-27.

 Chapter: Author(s) name.
 Chapter.
 In: Editor(s) name.
 Book.
 Edition.
 Place: Publisher; Year: Page.
 Example: Moore C, Williams R, Hirshkowitz M. Mood disorders.
 In: Sadock B, Sadock V. (editors).
 Kaplan and Sadock’s comprehensive textbook of psychiatry.
 7th ed.
 Philadelphia: Lippincott Williams and Wilkins; 2000: 1677-701.